 At Oliver Family Healthcare, your team member administers a blood test to create a lipid panel, which measures the level of fat and cholesterol in your blood.
 Most men and women between the ages of 20 and 79 should have their cholesterol tested every four to six years.

-If you have high LDL cholesterol levels, Dr. Oliver and his team help you lower them while reducing other risk factors for heart disease and stroke.
+If you have high LDL cholesterol levels, our team helps you lower them while reducing other risk factors for heart disease and stroke.
 For instance, if you have diabetes, they ensure it’s under control.

-Dr. Oliver first recommends a heart-healthy lifestyle to lower your bad cholesterol levels.
+Our providers first recommend a heart-healthy lifestyle to lower your bad cholesterol levels.
 He’s also likely to suggest making lifestyle changes, such as:

-When your LDL levels don’t respond to lifestyle changes, or if you’re at risk for a heart attack or stroke, Dr. Oliver may prescribe statins.
+When your LDL levels don’t respond to lifestyle changes, or if you’re at risk for a heart attack or stroke, we may prescribe statins.
 Statins reduce LDL (bad) cholesterol while raising HDL (good) cholesterol.

 Ready for a cholesterol test?
-Call the caring team at Oliver Family Healthcare to schedule an appointment or book one online.
+Call the caring team at Oliver Family Healthcare to schedule an appointment or fill out our online contact form and we will call you.